morganhein/autostart.sh/README.md

 this software, and any scripts/commands you want run during setup, to ensure they meet your security requirements.
 This software, by itself, does nothing.
 However, given a malicious configuration file, it is very possible for you to install something with a malicious intent.

-More information on the security posture of ASH can be found below, under security.
+More information on the security posture of Shoelace can be found below, under security.
 (TODO: LINK MAYBE?)

 Once a user writes a configuration file, they can apply that config to their current environment.
 It will attempt to install the software and link any configuration/dotfiles that the user requested.